symmy596/Polypy/README.md

 ### Installation

-Download or clone the repository and add Generic.py, Read.py, TrajectoryAnalysis.py and Write.py to your python path.
-Alternatively add the files to a folder on your machine and use the below arguement to link PolyPy.py to the modules.
+Download or clone the repository and using the command line type

 ```
-sys.path.append('Path to Files')
+python setup.py build

+python setup.py install
 ```

 ## Documentation